Iran's Khamenei rejects Trump offer of talks, denies US destroyed Iranian nuclear capabilities

 World

-Tehran, Washington engaged in five rounds of indirect nuclear negotiations that ended with the 12-day air war
+Tehran and Washington engaged in five rounds of indirect nuclear negotiations that ended with the 12-day air war in June in which Israel and the US bombed Iranian nuclear sites

 DUBAI (Reuters) – Iranian Supreme Leader Ayatollah Ali Khamenei on Monday rejected an offer of renewed talks from US President Donald Trump and denied his assertion that the United States has destroyed Iran's nuclear capabilities.